 - 10-acre park with a picnic shelter, restrooms, 2 basketball courts, a splash pad, a playground, and a skate park

 - 1-acre park with a playground and splash pad

 - 2-acre park with a playground and picnic area

 - 2-acre park with a playground and tennis court

 - 3-acre park with a picnic shelter, playground, and two baseball fields.

 - 24th St & Grandview Blvd

-- Includes a playground, disc golf course, beautiful Art Deco bandshell, and a rose garden!
+- 32-acre park with a playground, disc golf course, beautiful Art Deco bandshell, and a rose garden!

 - Home to the Saturday in the Park music festival, usually the first weekend of July

-- Undergoing renovation in 2021, with the old water towers coming down and replacement of some kind being built.
+- Undergoing renovation in 2020s, with the old water towers coming down and replacement of some kind being built.
 Most of the park is still accessible and usable as of updating this post in spring of 2023, but the disc golf course is not yet.
 I hope they will put it back when the tower project is done, and I'll update again if they do!